 Small airborne solid particles are referred to as fine particulate matter (PM2.5) and may contain harmful aerosols, combustion particles and metal vapours.
 These particles, measuring less than 2.5 μg in diameter, can penetrate deep into the lungs and damage tissues through chronic inflammation.

 The grouping of Ontario public health units with socio-economic characteristics similar to those of Middlesex-London.
+It includes Brant County, City of Hamilton, Niagara, Windsor-Essex County and Middlesex-London.
 It is based on the 2015 Statistics Canada Peer Group A that includes health regions from across Canada that are characterized by having population centres with high population density and a rural mix.

 A rate which is provided per 100,000 population means that the value of the rate represents the number of events which would occur for every 100,000 people in a specified population.

 This concept indicates the respondent's health status based on his or her own judgement.
 It comes from a survey question asked in the Canadian Community Health Survey of the whole non-institutionalized population aged 12 or older.